 Here’s how you do it

-- Melt a little bit of butter in the skillet and add the white/light green parts of your green onions, garlic and ginger.
+- Melt a little bit of butter in the pan and add the white/light green parts of your green onions, garlic and ginger.
 Saute for 2-3 minutes, until softened.
 If the onions start to brown really quickly, reduce to medium heat.

 - Add rice, vegetables, soy sauce and oyster sauce and mix to combine.
 Stir fry for about 5 minutes, until everything is warmed through and the rice is starting to get a little crispy.
 If using, add meat back in and stir to combine.